Azure/Azure-Network-Security/Azure Network Security - Workshop/README.md

 ## Objectives

-This Workshop is designed to be an immersive and collaborative experience focused on harnessing the power of Azure DDoS, Azure Firewall and Azure Web Application Firewall to improve security measures.
+This project is designed to be an immersive and collaborative experience focused on harnessing the power of Azure DDoS, Azure Firewall and Azure Web Application Firewall to improve security measures.

 ## Acknowledgements